 Tamas Guna is responsible for heaviness, dullness, darkness, inactivity, inertia, excessive sleep and ignorance.
 It obstructs and counteracts the tendency of Rajas to work and Sattva to reveal.
 Individuals with a Tamasic state of mind are fearful, depressed, dull, miserable, delusional and lack awareness.

 The goal in Ayurveda is to attain a Sattvic state of mind by following the guiding principles for a healthy body and mind.
-Ayurvedic healing says that the healer is within you and Nature has all the resources needed to heal you.
-An Ayurvedic Practitioner’s role is to support your healing with the help from Nature.
+Ayurvedic healing says that the healer is you and Nature has the resources needed to heal you.
+An Ayurvedic Practitioner’s role is to support your healing journey with the help from Nature.

 Connect with an Ayurvedic Practitioner at Prakriti Sattva LLC to find your Prakriti / Body Constitution and learn how to develop a personalized diet, lifestyle (with Yoga) and herbal plan based on you individual state of body, mind and spirit.